livecode/livecode/docs/notes/bugfix-18245.md

-# Message box properties aded to all engines
+# Message box refactor

-Previously global properties `revMessageBoxRedirect` and `revMessageBoxLastObject` were only availbe in the IDE engine.
-These properties have now been renamed to `messageBoxRedirect` and `messageBoxLastObject` and they are now available in all engines.
+The way the message box functions has been refactored:

+- the IDE only global property `revMessageBoxRedirect` has been removed
+- the IDE only global property `revMessageBoxLastObject` has been removed
+- the legacy message box behavior setting the text of the first field of a stack named `Message Box` has been removed
-Set the `messageBoxRedirect` to the long id of the object that should receive `msgChanged` messages whenever the `msg` global is modified.
+- the `msgChanged` message is now sent to the object that changed the message
+- IDE plugin developers should subscribe to `ideMsgChanged` for custom message box development.
+- If the `msgChanged` message is not handled the content of the `message box` will be logged to the system log unless the engine is running in no ui (command line) mode which will write the content to STDOUT.